-The Office of the Provost has compiled resources offered across the university to support student success both in and out of the classroom.
+The Office of Academic Success has compiled resources offered across the university to support student success both in and out of the classroom.

 We have gathered contact information for both advising and student success offices to access while we are remote this upcoming semester.
 You can find that information on this webpage:

 UM-Dearborn wants to help all new students succeed by providing you with the tools to develop a solid educational foundation and programming to support you whether you're a new freshman, transfer or graduate student.

 Canvas is the online space for all current UM-Dearborn courses.
 In Canvas, you may have access to the course syllabus, assignments, discussions, files, conferences and more.
 This site offers important dates, strategies, and video resources to help you learn how to best utilize Canvas.

 Dearborn Discovery Core is a campus-wide general education program designed to complement the coursework you’ll do in your area of study.
 It’s a combination of lower- and upper-level courses across many academic disciplines.
 With this base, you’ll uncover potential new areas of interest and graduate with a strong toolkit for success, no matter the field you pursue.

 Degree Works combines the University of Michigan-Dearborn's degree requirements and the student's completed and in-progress coursework into an easy-to-read worksheet that will help students see how courses completed at UM-Dearborn, and courses transferred from other schools count toward degree requirements.
 This site offers instructional videos on how to get started.